caporaso-lab/developing-with-qiime2/book/ci/tutorials/distribute-on-gh.md

 git log
 ```

-You should see that there has been one commit on this repository (or more, if you've done additional work on the plugin and committed those changes).
+You should see that there has been one commit to this repository (or more, if you've done additional work on the plugin and committed those changes).

 Next, you'll need to log in to GitHub via the command line interface to authenticate.
 Run the following command, and follow the instructions: